-The CYRS1542AV18 is organized internally as two arrays of 2 M \times 18.
-Accesses are completed in a burst of two sequential 18-bit data words.
+The CYRS1543AV18 is organized internally as four arrays of 1 M x 18.
+Accesses are completed in a burst of four sequential 18-bit data words.
 Read operations are initiated by asserting RPS active at the rising edge of the positive input clock (K).
-The address is latched on the rising edge of the K clock.
 The address presented to the address inputs is stored in the read address register.
 Following the next two K clock rise, the corresponding lowest order 18-bit word of data is driven onto the $Q{[17:0]}$ using K as the output timing reference.
-On the subsequent rising edge of \overline{K} , the next 18-bit data word is drive onto the $Q{[17:0]}$.
-The requested data is valid 0.45 ns from the rising edge of the output clock (\overline{K} and \overline{K}).
+On the subsequent rising edge of K, the next 18-bit data word is drive onto the QQ[17:0].
+This process continues until all four 18-bit data words have been driven out onto $Q{[17:0]}$ .
+The requested data is valid 0.45 ns from the rising edge of the output clock (K or K).
+To maintain the internal logic, each read access must be allowed to complete.
+Each read access consists of four 18-bit data words and takes two clock cycles to complete.
+Therefore, read accesses to the device can not be initiated on two consecutive K clock rises.
+The internal logic of the device ignores the second read request.
+Read accesses can be initiated on every other K clock rise.
+Doing so pipelines the data flow such that data is transferred out\of the device on every rising edge of the output clocks (K and K).

-When the read port is deselected, the CYRS1542AV18 first completes the pending read transactions.
+When the read port is deselected, the CYRS1543AV18 first completes the pending read transactions.
 Synchronous internal circuitry automatically tri-states the outputs following the next rising edge of the positive input clock (K).
 This allows for a seamless transition between devices without the insertion of wait states in a depth expanded memory.